pypa/pipenv/docs/advanced.rst

 If you have `pyenv <https://github.com/pyenv/pyenv#simple-python-version-management-pyenv>`_ installed and configured, Pipenv will automatically ask you if you want to install a required version of Python if you don't already have it available.

+.. note:: If you're operating in a CI environment you should set the `PIPENV_YES` environment variable to enable this functionality.

 This is a very fancy feature, and we're very proud of it::

     $ cat Pipfile